Pooreffects/pooreffects-v1/README.md

 ### Accessibility and Performance-Related TODOs

+- [x] Memoization and Hydration of the 3D assets
 - [ ] Astro View Transitions and Initial Animations
 - [ ] Refactor and optimize the code for better performance